Galeaspida

 Galeaspida (from Latin, 'Helmet shields') is an extinct taxon of jawless marine and freshwater fish.
 The name is derived from galea, the Latin word for helmet, and refers to their massive bone shield on the head.
 Galeaspida lived in shallow, fresh water and marine environments during the Silurian and Devonian times (430 to 370 million years ago) in what is now Southern China, Tibet and Vietnam.
 Superficially, their morphology appears more similar to that of Heterostraci than Osteostraci, there being currently no evidence that the galeaspids had paired fins.
 A galeaspid Tujiaaspis vividus from the Silurian period of China was described in 2022 as having a precursor condition to the form of paired fins seen in Osteostraci and gnathostomes.
 Earlier than this, Galeaspida were already in fact regarded as being more closely related to Osteostraci, based on the closer similarity of the morphology of the braincase.

 Morphology

 The defining characteristic of all galeaspids was a large opening on the dorsal surface of the head shield, which was connected to the pharynx and gill chamber, and a scalloped pattern of the sensory-lines.
 The opening appears to have served both the olfaction and the intake of the respiratory water similar to the nasopharyngeal duct of hagfishes.
 Galeaspids are also the vertebrates which have the largest number of gills, as some species of the order Polybranchiaspidida (literally "many gills shields") had up to 45 gill openings.
 The body is covered with minute scales arranged in oblique rows and there is no other fin besides the caudal fin.

-The mouth and gill openings are situated on the ventral side of the head, which is flat or flattened and suggests that they were bottom-dwellers.
+The mouth and gill openings are situated on the ventral surface of the head, which is flat or flattened and suggests that they were bottom-dwellers.
+In the most primitive forms, such as the Silurian genus Hanyangaspis, the median dorsal inhalent opening is broad and situated anteriorly.
+In other galeaspids, it is more posterior in position and can be oval, rounded, heart-shaped or slit-shaped.
+In some Devonian galeaspids, such as the hunanaspidiforms Lungmenshanaspis and Sanchaspis, the headshield is produced laterally and anteriorly into slender processes.
+The eugaleaspidiforms, such as Eugaleaspis have a horseshoe-shaped headshield and a slit-shaped median dorsal opening, which imitates the aspect of the headshield of osteostracans.